-Important: These location standards should also be used when positioning equipment away from sources of heat, such as radiators, heat registers, and stoves.
+Important: These spacing recommendations should be used when positioning equipment away from sources of heat, such as radiators, heat registers, and stoves.
 Avoid temperature extremes.

 - Keep equipment away from water and moisture.
 Avoid dropping anything on or spilling anything inside the equipment to prevent electric shock or damage to the electronics. - When using the treadmill, always attach the safety clip to your clothing before beginning your workout.
-Failure to use the safety clip may pose a greater risk of injury in the event of a fall. - Do not operate electrically powered equipment in damp or wet locations. - Never operate this equipment if it has a damaged cord or plug, if it is not working properly, or if it has been dropped, damaged, or exposed to water.
-Call for service immediately if any of these conditions exist. - Maintain the equipment to keep it in good working condition, as described in the Maintenance section of the assembly and maintenance guide.
+Failure to use the safety clip may pose a greater risk of injury in the event of a fall. - Keep in mind that heart rate monitors are not medical devices.
+Various factors, including the user's movement, may affect the accuracy of the heart rate readings.
+The heart rate monitors are intended only as exercise aids in determining heart rate trends in general. - Do not operate electrically powered equipment in damp or wet locations. - Never operate this equipment if it has a damaged cord or plug, if it is not working properly, or if it has been dropped, damaged, or exposed to water.
+Call for service immediately if any of these conditions exist. - Maintain the equipment to keep it in good working condition, as described in the Maintenance section of the owner's manual.
 Inspect the equipment for incorrect, worn, or loose components, and then correct, replace or tighten prior to use. - If you plan to move the equipment, obtain help and use proper lifting techniques. - Equipment Weight Restrictions: Do not use the treadmill if you weigh more than 500 pounds (225 kg).
 If you weigh more than 350 pounds (160 kg), do not run on the treadmill.
 For all other fitness equipment, the weight limit is 350 pounds (160 kg). - Use the equipment only for its intended purpose as described in this manual.
 Do not use accessory attachments that are not recommended by Precor.
-Such attachments may cause injuries.
+Such attachments may cause injuries. - Do not operate the equipment where aerosol (spray) products are being used or where oxygen is being administered. - Do not use outdoors. - Do not attempt to service the equipment yourself, except to follow the maintenance instructions in the owner's manual. - Never drop or insert objects into any opening.
+Keep hands away from moving parts.

-- Do not operate the equipment where aerosol (spray) products are being used or where oxygen is being administered. - Do not use outdoors. - Do not attempt to service the equipment yourself, except to follow the maintenance instructions in this manual. - Never drop or insert objects into any opening.
-Keep hands away from moving parts. - Do not set anything on the stationary handrails, handlebars, control console, or covers.
+- Do not set anything on the stationary handrails, handlebars, control console, or covers.
 Place liquids, magazines, and books in the appropriate receptacles. - Do not lean on or pull on the console at any time.